-Machine learning
+Machine learning (ML)

 ML encompasses a wide range of techniques and problem types:

-• Reinforcement learning — An agent learns by interacting with an environment and receiving rewards or penalties.
+• Reinforcement learning: An agent learns by interacting with an environment and receiving rewards or penalties.
 Used in robotics, game-playing, and fine-tuning language models.

-Generative AI is a subfield of machine learning focused on models that produce new content — text, images, audio, and video — rather than classifying or predicting from existing data.
+Generative AI is a subfield of machine learning focused on models that produce new content – text, images, audio, and video – rather than classifying or predicting from existing data.
 Large language models (LLMs), such as GPT and Claude, are the most prominent example.
 They are neural networks trained using ML techniques on vast text datasets to generate human-like language.
-Modern LLMs are built on the transformer architecture.
+Most modern LLMs are built on the transformer architecture.

 References